Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Acknowledgements

 \section{Acknowledgements}

-The authors thank Simon Portegies Zwart and Ivan Markozov for discussions.
+The authors thank Simon Portegies Zwart for discussions.
+We are grateful to an anonymous referee for their useful comments and suggestions which helped us fix a mistake in the original version of manuscript and improve the paper.
 AAM thanks UKRI Stephen Hawking fellowship.
-The work of AYP was partially supported by the Ministry of Science and Higher Education of the Russian Federation (Agreement No.\,075-15-2024-647).
+The work of AYP and IDM was partially supported by the Ministry of Science and Higher Education of the Russian Federation (Agreement No.\,075-15-2024-647).